-- 1. Encounter Data.
-The MCP shall collect information from providers and report the data to ODM in accordance with program requirements established in Appendix C. - a.
-Encounter Data Completeness. - i.
+1. Encounter Data.
+The MCP shall collect information from providers and report the data to ODM in accordance with program requirements established in Appendix C.

+a.
+Encounter Data Completeness.

+i.
 Encounter Data Volume.
 This measure is calculated separately for ABD adults, ABD children, MAGI members (adults and children combined), and Adult Extension members.

-Measure 1 is applicable for SFY 2020 per Tables 1 and 2.
-Beginning with SFY 2019, Q3 2018 report period, the measure methodology has been revised to better align with Cost Report category of service methodology.
-Beginning with January 1, 2019, the data quality standards per plan has been updated.
-Measure 3 is applicable starting SFY 2020, Q1 2019. - 1.
-Measure 1.
-The volume measure for each population and service category, as listed in Table 2 of this appendix, is the rate of utilization (e.g., admits, visits) per 1,000 member months (MM).
+Measurement.
+The volume measure for each population and service category, as listed in Table 1 of this appendix, is the rate of utilization (e.g., admits, visits) per 1,000 member months (MM).

 Measurement Period.
-The relevant measurement periods for each population for the State Fiscal Year (SFY) SFY 2020 contract periods are listed in Table 1 below.
+The measurement periods for each population for SFY2020 and SFY 2021 contract periods are listed in Table 1 below.

 Data Quality Standards.
-The data quality standards, per population, plan, and service category, are listed in Table 2 below.
+The data quality standards, per population, plan, and service category, are listed in Table 4 below.
 This measure is calculated separately for each population and plan.
 For each population, the MCP shall meet or exceed the standard for every service category, in all quarters of the measurement period.
+For each measure, two conditions must be met for each quarter in order for the MCP to successfully meet the standard for that quarter: